Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

     </table>

 <blockquote>
+ {'mean_KL_divergence': 0.02224054150605272, 'score': 1.0}

 <p style="margin-bottom: 2.5em; margin-top:-0.5em;">
         <span style="background-color: hsl(120, 100.00%, 76.65%); opacity: 0.89" title="0.664">10000</span><span style="opacity: 0.80"> </span><span style="background-color: hsl(120, 100.00%, 60.00%); opacity: 1.00" title="1.432">people</span><span style="opacity: 0.80"> </span><span style="background-color: hsl(120, 100.00%, 61.52%); opacity: 0.99" title="1.355">died</span><span style="opacity: 0.80"> </span><span style="background-color: hsl(120, 100.00%, 82.31%); opacity: 0.86" title="0.446">yesterday</span><span style="opacity: 0.80">. </span>
 </p>
  </blockquote>
+ We see that the words that contribute the most in the classification are "died" and "people" (you can get the numerical value of the contribution of each word by hovering the words with your mouse).

- We can show the weight of each word in the text as follows.
+ We can show the importance (the weight) of each word in the text as follows.

  ```python

  te.show_weights()
  ```
 We then get the following table.

  <table class="eli5-weights" style="border-collapse: collapse; border: none; margin-top: 0em; table-layout: auto; margin-bottom: 2em;">